afrael/manager-readme/README.md

 - Transparency: that's they main key to success.
 - Growth and learning: fail fast, and learn, experiment with clear goals and feedback loops, and help others by sharing your experience.
 - Time: It's valuable, let's not waste it, be intentional, I will be always open to optimization if process is getting in the way and there's understanding and agreement.
-- Stability, consistency and predictability: we should have always remember this.
+- Stability, consistency and predictability: we should always strive for this.
+Let data tell the story.
 - Critical thinking: It's a must, ask follow up questions, we can always discuss, things don't have to be done in a way because they've always been done this way.
 Disagreements should not be viewed in a negative light.
 - Empathy: having it will help us build great teams.